Little Caprice: Early life

 Štroblová was born in Brno, Czechoslovakia (now the Czech Republic).
 After completing a degree in nutrition, she worked in the food and beverage industry.

 Career

-Štroblová began working in the pornography industry in 2008, under various pseudonyms including "Lola" and "Little Caprice".
-In 2011, Štroblová left the company.
+Štroblová began working in the adult entertainment industry in 2008 under the stage name Little Caprice.

+In 2016, she launched her own adult website, "Littlecaprice.com", and later established a production company with her husband, Austrian performer Marcello Bravo.
+She was nominated for an AVN Award for Best Boy/Girl Sex Scene for the scene "In Love With Little Caprice".
+She also appeared as a streaker in a television advertising campaign for the Austrian beverage brand Almdudler.

-In August 2016, Štroblová launched her own website with Littlecaprice.com She was a streaker in a promotional video for the beverage brand Almdudler and won the AVN Award's Best Scene in a Foreign-Shot Production and Best Website.
-In 2020, 2022 and 2023 Little Caprice won the AVN Award for Female Foreign Performer of the Year.
+She won the AVN Award for Female Foreign Performer of the Year in 2020, 2022 and 2023.

-In 2024 she was cast in her first mainstream television role on the show Sex O'Clock, for the online stream platform Voyo.
+In 2024, Štroblová appeared in the second series of the Czech television series Sex O'Clock, released on the streaming service Voyo.

+By 2025, she had mostly stopped performing for other productions, and was primarily working behind the camera for her own production company.

 Personal life

 Štroblová is bisexual.
-In 2015, Štroblová married Austrian pornographic actor Markus Schlögl, known professionally as Marcello Bravo, her partner in the adult industry.
+In 2015, Štroblová married Austrian pornographic film actor Markus Schlögl, known professionally as Marcello Bravo, her partner in the adult industry.